New self-serve pricingLearn more

 A primer on Stytch infrastructure

+Stytch uses AWS EKS, a managed Kubernetes service, to manage our compute infrastructure.
 AWS EKS offers a few different ways to host nodes that will run the containers – each have their own strengths and unique qualities.
 Self-managed nodes provide complete control over the instance at the expense of full management of the instance itself.
 Managed node groups handle the provisioning and lifecycle of Elastic Compute Cloud (EC2) instances through Auto Scaling Groups (ASGs).
-AWS Fargate, as a serverless platform, can offload the complete node management to AWS.

 Stytch initially used managed node groups for shared resources such as CoreDNS, log forwarding, ingress controllers, etc. and Fargate to run major data plane services such as the Stytch API.